cce-bigdataintro-1160/winter2020-site/file-formats.md

 1. Open the <TBD> csv file using pandas and perform some basic exploration on the dataset.
 2. Save it in excel format and take a look at the excel file contents and size.

-### xml
-* xml is a markup language defining rules for encoding documents that are both human and machine readable with a strict standard
-* written in plaintext usually encoded in utf8
-* support dtd and xsd schemas to describe and validate data in xml files, both support datatypes to be added to data
-* is very verbose and can be very complex

-1. Save your previous dataset in xml format using <TBD>

 ### json
 * json is a lightweight data-interchange format.
 It is easy for humans to read and write
 * written in plaintext usually encoded in utf8
 * uses key-value pairs and lists of values as nested data structures
 * it's one of the most common formats used for web APIs, making json data widely available

-1. Save your previous dataset in json format using <TBD>
+1. Save your previous dataset in json format and take a look at the excel file contents and size.

+### xml
+* xml is a markup language defining rules for encoding documents that are both human and machine readable with a strict standard
+* written in plaintext usually encoded in utf8
+* support dtd and xsd schemas to describe and validate data in xml files, both support datatypes to be added to data

+1. Xml was very popular in the past, take a look at the following trend chart: https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=csv,json,xml,avro,parquet
+2. Can you explain why is it that such a powerful format lost so much popularity over the recent years?

 ### avro
 * avro is a row-oriented data format optimized to serialize large amounts of data